All you need to know about the Amazon Web Services outage and other affected services

-Amazon Web Services outage: Is AWS down and why are Fortnite, Duolingo, and more not working?
+Amazon Web Services outage: Why was AWS down and what other services were affected?

 An Amazon Web Services outage has had a knock-on effect on a variety of sites and apps around the world.